A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Reimagining How We Book and Discover Restaurants

 Originally, I wanted to streamline the discovery and booking process for restaurant customers.
 With multiple reservation platforms and scattered restaurant information, users often waste time navigating multiple apps to reserve a table and find new places to try.
-This fragmented process creates friction, especially for those looking to compare options and check availability.
+This fragmented process causes friction, especially for people comparing options and checking availability.

 I wanted to build an easy way to book, explore, and find restaurants.
 The app would have three main functions: